gtoral/website/content/publication/political_bureaucratic_cycles/index.md

 ---
-title: "Political bureaucratic cycles: Public employment and service delivery around elections in Brazil"
+title: "Can anti-corruption policies curb political budget cycles?
+Evidence from public employment in Brazil"
 publication_types:
   - "3"
 authors:
   - admin
 publication_short: ""

-abstract: A vast literature on political cycles has shown that politicians often manipulate policy tools ahead of elections, as a strategy to improve their electoral performance.
-Much less is known about the effects of policies used to contain these cycles.
-I argue that legal constraints on politicians' discretion over inputs such as spending or hiring ahead of elections simply displace cycles and can even exacerbate them.
-I demonstrate these unintended consequences using large, monthly panels of Brazilian municipalities, and measuring cycles in bureaucratic inputs (hires) and outputs (services).
-Brazilian laws ban hiring and firing bureaucrats in a 6-month period around elections, which take place at the same time throughout the country.
-Hiring contracts during this freeze period but it expands in the months before the ban, for both temporary and civil service bureaucrats.
-These patterns are even more pronounced in localities exposed to a randomized anti-corruption audit.
-Healthcare services also follow cyclical patterns -- some services expand ahead of the elections (at the expense of others), and in general services contract immediately before and after the election.
-Together, these results suggest that constraints on politicians' discretion over inputs around elections displace rather than eliminate electoral cycles, and can have other unintended consequences.
+abstract: A vast literature on political cycles has shown that politicians often manipulate policy tools ahead of elections to win votes.
+Yet much less is known about the effects of policies designed to contain these cycles.
+I argue that legal constraints on politicians? discretion over tools like spending, debt, transfers, or hires ahead of elections simply displace ?and can even exacerbate? such cycles.
+I demonstrate these unintended consequences using large, monthly panels of Brazilian municipalities to measure cycles in public employment.
+Federal laws ban hiring and firing bureaucrats in a 6-month period around elections.
+Consistent with politicians anticipating and strategically responding to these constraints, hiring decreases during this freeze period, but increases in the months before the ban.
+Cycles are not restricted to political advisers or to temporary employees ? they are present across all levels of the bureaucracy and in the civil service too.
+These patterns are even more pronounced in localities that experience a randomized anti-corruption audit.
+These findings highlight how the effectiveness of anti- corruption strategies can be undermined by politicians? strategic responses to them.

 draft: false
 featured: false